 Today then, the answer to “how many continents are there” has more to do with where you grew up and where you went to school than any official answer or number.

-According to many the Anglophone model (aka British), there are seven continents… North America, South America, Europe, Asia, Oceania, Africa, and Antarctica.
+According to the Anglophone model (aka British), there are seven continents (back by the National Geographic Society, as well)… North America, South America, Europe, Asia, Oceania (Australia, New Zealand, and the Pacific Islands), Africa, and Antarctica.

 According to the Francophone model (aka French), there are six continents… America, Europe, Asia, Oceania, Africa, Antarctica.